jgarciaga/shared-ci-steps/README.md

 2. Add one of the version labels (`major`, `minor`, or `patch`) to the PR
 3. The workflow will automatically detect the label and bump the version accordingly
 4. A comment will be added to the PR with the version change details
+5. When the PR is merged to the master branch, a GitHub release will be created automatically

 ### Customization